Erlemar/dswok/General ML/K-means clustering.md

 aliases:
   - K-means
 ---
 K-means is an unsupervised machine learning algorithm used for partitioning a dataset into K distinct, non-overlapping subgroups (clusters).
+It uses [[Clustering metrics]] for evaluation.
 Not to be confused with [[K-Nearest Neighbors|knn]].
 KNN is a supervised algorithm for classification/regression finding nearest neighbors, K-means is an unsupervised algorithm for clustering finding cluster centroids.

 ## How It Works